ahmadismail764/SchoolSync-ASP.NET-API/README.md

 # SchoolSync ASP.NET Core API

-SchoolSync is a robust, modular, and extensible ASP.NET Core Web API designed for comprehensive school and academic management.
-It supports organizations, schools, users, roles, subjects, lessons, materials, enrollments, school years, and terms.
-The system is built with clean architecture principles, strong validation, and a focus on maintainability and scalability.
+SchoolSync is a production-grade, modular, and extensible ASP.NET Core Web API for managing the full lifecycle of academic organizations.
+It is engineered with a strong focus on maintainability, testability, and scalability, using modern software engineering principles such as Clean Architecture, Domain-Driven Design (DDD), and SOLID.
+The system is designed to be realistic for real-world deployments in schools, universities, or educational platforms.

+---

 ---